 The families of the 96 have every right to be fuming and sickened with the South Yorkshire police after their inept behaviour lead to the deaths of so many people.
 The idea of seeking ‘justice’ for their deaths is one we can all understand.
-I fucking hate the police regardless and if one of mine had died at Hillsborough I’d be as nutty about getting justice as the families of the 96.
+If one of mine had died at Hillsborough I’d be as hellbent about getting justice as the families of the 96 are.
 By failing to accept responsibility they are denying the families the chance to grieve properly.

-Likewise, after Heysel, your club denied any responsibility for the deaths of the 39.
+Likewise, after Heysel, Liverpool FC denied any responsibility for the deaths of the 39.
 John Smith (the chairman) blamed Chelsea fans and said it was nothing to do with Liverpool.
-This was a front your club kept up for 20 years until you met Juve again.
-You said sorry and put on a big fuss and their fans turned their backs to you, stuck up their fingers, and whistled.
+This was a front the club kept up for 20 years until they met Juve again.
+The fans said sorry and put on a big fuss, but Juve fans turned their backs, stuck up their fingers, and whistled.
 20 years too late and 20 years of pain for the club, fans and families of those that died.

-Without Killing Anyone we won it three times is not mocking the dead (like Munich and Hillsborough songs do), it is confronting your fans and club with something you denied for 20 years, something you blamed on Chelsea.
+Without Killing Anyone we won it three times is not mocking the dead (like Munich and Hillsborough songs do), it is confronting Liverpool fans and Liverpool FC with something they denied for 20 years, something they blamed on Chelsea and a stadium.

-The very fact that your die-hard fans, the ones who were able to get tickets for Liverpool away at Goodison (so not some jonny-come-latelys from London, but season ticket holders with plenty of loyalty points), were singing “2-0 to the murderers” makes your campaign against me entirely pointless.
-Your own fans refer to your club as “murderers”.
+The very fact that Liverpool’s die-hard fans, the ones who were able to get tickets for the Merseyside derby (so not some jonny-come-latelys from London, but season ticket holders with plenty of loyalty points), were singing “2-0 to the murderers” makes any anger directed at United fans for singing the song entirely pointless.
+Liverpool fans refer to the club as “murderers”.

-It was sick for your club to deny Heysel was your fault, it was sick for your fans to mockingly refer to themselves as “murderers” but it is not sick to confront your fans with your past, a past you denied for 20 years.
-Would Juve fans want attention brought to the behaviour of your fans that day?
+It was wrong for Liverpool FC to deny Heysel was their fans’ fault, it was wrong for them to mockingly refer to themselves as “murderers” but how wrong is it to confront Liverpool fans with their past, a past they denied for 20 years?
+Would Juve fans want attention brought to the behaviour of Liverpool fans that day?
 Given how much attention Liverpool fans have wanted drawn to the South Yorkshire police, I’d argue yes.

 Essentially, the song may not be for you, I’m not trying to force it down your throat or tell you that you should sing it, rather I’m explaining the reason why it is sung by our fans.
 You may not agree with it and that is fair enough, but this song is not about mocking the dead, it’s remembering what Liverpool FC denied and celebrating our success in Europe.